 Extend your exploration of Japan’s rural landscape from Amanohashidate to Ine Bay (伊根湾)!
 There is a quiet fishing village located in the northern part of the Tango Peninsula (丹後半島).
 Along Ine Bay, where the waves are calm, a unique townscape is formed by the type of private houses called Funaya (舟屋).

-For centuries, as most of the population earned their living by fishing, the houses were built directly above the water surface.
+For centuries, as most people earned their living by fishing, the houses were built directly above the water surface.
 The lower level is a ship hangar where they park their boats/ships before they head upstairs to join their family.